 You must still travel to the bus terminal at Campo Grande and catch one of the buses on the timetable above.

-Transit to Campo Grande via public transport from the airport is possible by taking the bus for around 20 minutes or taking the metro.
+Transit to Campo Grande from the airport is possible by taking the bus for about 20 minutes or the metro.

-The metro isn’t direct and would require you to take the red line to the Yellow line.
-Starting at Aeroporto train station, switch trains to the Saldanha metro station, and then get off at Cidade Universitaria.
+The metro isn’t direct, so you’d need to transfer from the Red Line to the Yellow Line.
+Starting at the Aeroporto train station, switch trains to the Saldanha metro station, and then get off at Cidade Universitaria.

 Grab the Free GOOGLE MAP of Ericeira’s restaurants, cafes, & places of interest in Ericeira!